-The mission of English Language Services (ELS) at Illinois Institute of Technology (Illinois Tech) is to provide engaging English language instruction in a dynamic learning environment relevant to the academic and professional needs of non-native learners.
+The mission of English Language Services at Illinois Institute of Technology is to provide engaging English language instruction in a dynamic learning environment relevant to the academic and professional needs of non-native learners.

 English Language Services offers several options for students to develop their language abilities.
-English Language Services (ELS) is accredited under the university through the Higher Learning Commission (HLC) and licensed to operate under the Illinois Board of Higher Education.
+To view more information about the English Language Services department and what they offer, please visit english.iit.edu.
+English Language Services is accredited by CEA (the Commission on English Language Program Accreditation), and under the university through the Higher Learning Commission (HLC), and is licensed to operate under the Illinois Board of Higher Education.